himel2535/toyville/README.md

 🧸 ToyVille

-ToyVille is a full-stack toy marketplace web application where users can explore, view details, and manage toy-related information securely using Firebase authentication.
+ToyVille is a full-stack toy marketplace web application where users can explore, view details,update profile, and manage toy-related information securely using Firebase authentication.

 🔗 Live Demo: https://toyville-e37a0.web.app